- Bats Both, Throws Right

 Newberry became a star in 1948, going 14-5 with a 2.18 ERA.
 He was second in the NAL in wins, one behind Jim LaMarque and was second in ERA to LaMarque.
 In the playoffs, he beat the Kansas City Monarchs twice.
 In the 1948 Negro World Series, he went 0-1 against the Homestead Grays.
 Manager Piper Davis made sure to keep Newberry away from young prospect Willie Mays due to Newberry's drinking long into the night.

 1949-1951: Birmingham and Canada

 Newberry pitched two more years for Birmingham but records are scarce for that era in the Negro Leagues.
 Partway through the 1950 season, he moved to the Winnipeg club in the Manitoba-Dakota League; he remained there through 1951.

 In 1952, Jimmy was signed by the St. Louis Browns and sold with John Britton to the Hankyu Braves.
-The first black pitcher in Nippon Pro Baseball, he went 11-10 with a 3.22 ERA.
+The first black pitcher in Nippon Pro Baseball since World War II (Jimmy Bonner had played briefly in 1936), he went 11-10 with a 3.22 ERA.
 He was 9th in the Pacific League in ERA and made the PL All-Star team.

 1953-1956: Final years

 Jimmy returned to the Manitoba-Dakota League in 1953 with Carman but fell to 5-10.
 He struggled after that in the minor leagues.
 In 1954, he was 2-6 with a 6.01 ERA for the Abilene Blue Sox.
 In 1955, he was 1-4 with a 4.50 ERA for the Big Spring Cosden Cops and 6-4 with a 5.01 ERA for the Port Arthur Sea Hawks.
 The washed-up veteran went 0-1 for the 1956 El Paso Texans to conclude his career.